openstack/manila/doc/source/devref/driver_requirements.rst

 Share ensuring
 --------------

-In some situations, such as when the driver is restarted, Manila attempts to perform maintenance on created shares, on the purpose of ensuring previously created shares are available and being serviced correctly.
+In some situations, such as when the driver is restarted, manila attempts to perform maintenance on created shares, on the purpose of ensuring previously created shares are available and being serviced correctly.
 The driver can implement this function by checking shares' status and performing maintenance